0xcuriousapple/ethIndexerAPI/README.md

 <a href="https://ibb.co/wzsG2W9"><img src="https://i.ibb.co/nLCdKcH/resultfinal.png" alt="resultfinal" border="0"></a>

 # My Approach
-There were multiple instances, where I had to make choice, <br>
-The following are some of them. <br>
-Cheers 🍷

 ## Requests to endpoint
 My first thought was to request blocks one by one.But, in search of an optimized solution, I found **Batch requests**, which decrease the load on network traffic by doing requests in the batch.
 So here, 10000 blocks are requested in batches of 100.
 There is a problem with this approach though, as batch.execute() doesn't return promise or has a callback, you can't tell when the batch is done executing.<br>